 The best way to use a bath melt is to fill the tub, turn off the lights, burn a candle or two and let your bath melt take away your stress.
 The oils and butters that make your skin feel so silky can make your tub slippery so I recommend waiting until you’re in the water to add your melt.

-The make up of your bath melts, including how hard your oils are (cocoa butter is harder than mango and shea butter) and how much beewax you use, will change how long they take to melt.
+The ingredients in your bath melts, including how hard your oils are (cocoa butter is harder than mango and shea butter) and how much beewax you use, will change how long they take to melt.
 I like to rub mine on my elbows for a little extra moisture and attention there.

 Check out my Bath and Body page for more DIY ideas or start here: